splunk/public-o11y-docs/get-started/tutorials/aws-tutorial/tutorial-aws-start.rst

 To access the guided setup for the AWS integration:

 #.
 Log in to Splunk Observability Cloud.
 #.
-On the navigation menu, select :menuselection:`Data Management > Available itegrations > Amazon Web Services`.
+On the navigation menu, select :menuselection:`Data Management > Add Integration > Amazon Web Services`.

 .. image:: /_images/get-started/tutorial-aws-wizard.png
    :width: 80%